Skip to main content

 How do I know if my new-construction roof has builder defects?+

 Schedule an inspection before your one-year builder warranty closes.
-Common defects we find on Pooler Parkway-corridor new construction include: 4-nail patterns where the 130 mph code calls for 6, misaligned starter strips at the eaves, exposed nails on field shingles, missing drip edge on gable ends, and inadequate flashing around pipe boots.
+Common defects we find on Pooler Parkway-corridor new construction include: 4-nail patterns where the manufacturer high-wind shingle spec calls for 6, misaligned starter strips at the eaves, exposed nails on field shingles, missing drip edge on gable ends, and inadequate flashing around pipe boots.
 Pre-warranty inspections take about an hour and you get a dated photo report you can hand directly to the builder.

 How long does a roof replacement take in Pooler?+

-Most residential reroofs in Pooler complete in 2-4 days depending on home size, pitch, and weather.
-Smaller 1,800 sq ft homes in Brighton Park or Summer Lake typically finish in 1-2 days.
-Larger Rice Hope and Godley Station homes at 3,000-4,500 sq ft usually run 3-4 days.
+Most residential reroofs in Pooler complete in 2-4 days depending on home size, pitch, weather, access, and inspection timing.
+Smaller 1,800 sq ft homes typically finish in 1-2 days, while larger homes in communities like Savannah Quarters, Forest Lakes, or Godley Station usually run 3-4 days.
 We schedule against the Pooler weather pattern and avoid starting tear-offs the day before forecast thunderstorms.

 What roofing materials work best for the Pooler climate?+

-Pooler's 47 inches of annual rainfall, summer humidity, and open-field wind exposure all argue for impact-resistant architectural shingles rated 110+ mph, installed on a 6-nail pattern.
+Pooler's annual rainfall, summer humidity, and open-field wind exposure all argue for impact-resistant architectural shingles rated 110+ mph, installed to the manufacturer's high-wind fastening instructions.
 Algae-resistant granules matter for the humid summer months.
-Standing seam metal is a strong option on larger Rice Hope and Eagles Point homes — 40-70 year lifespan and meaningfully better against the subtropical downdrafts that sweep across open subdivisions.
+Standing seam metal is a strong option for larger Savannah Quarters, Forest Lakes, and Godley Station homes where the owner wants a 40-70 year roofing system and better performance against repeated wind exposure.

 How do I choose the best roofer in Pooler GA?+